ortiz-antonio/testimonials-grid-section/src/index.md

       summary: |
         I received a job offer mid-course, and the subjects I learned were current, if not more so, in the company I joined.
 I honestly feel I got every penny’s worth.
+      quote: |

-        > I was an EMT for many years before I joined the bootcamp.
+        I was an EMT for many years before I joined the bootcamp.
 I’ve been looking to make a transition and have heard some people who had an amazing experience here.
 I signed up for the free intro course and found it incredibly fun!
 I enrolled shortly thereafter.
         The next 12 weeks was the best - and most grueling - time of my life.
 Since completing